ZPump/zPump/docs/development/anchor-access-violation-workaround.md

 We've reported this issue to Anchor GitHub.
 See `BUG_REPORT_ANCHOR.md` for details.

+## Known Limitations

+### `shield_execute` Instruction

+**Status:** ⚠️ **PARTIALLY WORKING** - Function reaches entry point but fails immediately after first `msg!()` call

+**Issue:** Even with the raw instruction workaround, `shield_execute` fails with access violation at `0x200005440` immediately after the first log message.
+This occurs even when:
+- Called in isolation (single instruction transaction)
+- Using identical pattern to `execute_unshield` (which works)
+- Renamed to different instruction name (`execute_shield_v2`)
+- All account structures match working instructions

+**Evidence:**
+- Function entry point is reached (we see "shield_execute: start" in logs)
+- Fails immediately after first `msg!()` call
+- `execute_unshield` works with identical pattern
+- Isolated single-instruction test still fails
+- Renaming instruction doesn't help

+**Conclusion:** This appears to be an Anchor framework bug specific to this instruction, possibly related to:
+- Instruction position in the program binary
+- Internal Anchor dispatch/validation state
+- Stack frame setup differences

+**Workaround:** Currently, `shield_execute` cannot be used.
+Consider:
+- Using `execute_unshield` pattern as reference for future instructions
+- Waiting for Anchor framework fix
+- Using alternative instruction names/patterns if needed

 ## The Workaround: Raw Instructions

 We bypass Anchor's validation by using a "raw" instruction pattern: